When there is an emergency on an airplane…

 Questions to ask

-• Were functional requirements defined at that time?
+- Were functional accessibility requirements defined at that time?

-• Were there accessibility acceptance criteria written for the product?
+- Were there atomic accessibility acceptance criteria written for the product?

 Celebrate and recognize the team